xidaokun/EveDemo/docs/README.md

 Plan to design a general storage system that does not include specific scenario requirement logic.
 This part of the content can be implemented in client or middleware; this system should have modules:
-* 1. Registration/Login/OAuth authorization
+* 1.Registration/Login/OAuth authorization
 * 2.file, database Storage
-* 3. DCL permission control
+* 3.DCL permission control
-* 4. Paid mode
+* 4.Paid mode
-* 5. Can be backed up to mainstream cloud disks such as google drive or one drive through Rclone
+* 5.Can be backed up to mainstream cloud disks such as google drive or one drive through Rclone

 ## Run